soc/soc.me/_languages/unary-operators.md

 - `+`: useless (on numbers)

 <br/>Except for reasons of tradition and familiarity, their privileged position in many languages is unnecessary.
-Considering the rather limited benefit they add – while adding complexity to the core language – it is questionable whether unary operators are a good idea to spend a language's complexity budget on.
+Considering they provide rather limited benefits – while adding complexity to the core language – it is questionable whether unary operators are a good place to spend a language's complexity budget on.

 An alternative is to define methods on the respective types, dropping unary operators altogether: